Travel and Hospitality · Revenue & Growth

 In one sentence

-AI-native lifecycle marketing for hotels is a phased engagement (Discovery 2 weeks → Build 8 weeks → Run continuous (4-week initial stabilization)) that ships a production workflow on top of PMS and CRS, moves retention by +3.4× against the hotels baseline, and is operated under revenue & growth governance from day one.
+AI-native lifecycle marketing for hotels — A phased engagement that ships a production lifecycle marketing workflow on top of PMS and CRS, moves the operating metric against a Discovery-captured baseline, and is operated under explicit governance from day one.
+Expected delta on retention: +3.4×.

 Key facts